Harshit2583/medicoz/README.md

 - **Google Places API**: Used for recommending nearby healthcare providers based on the user's condition.
 - **RazorPay API**: Used for secure transactions in the e-commerce section.
 - **EmailJs API**: Used for sending email notifications and confirmations.
+- **Bot Press**: Used for personalized health information, answer FAQs, and offer guidance on chronic condition management.

 ## Installation and Setup